Skip to content

 95. Evidence of best management practices for soils and peat?

-The company reports that systemic ditches and dams are constructed in plantation areas to facilitate the management of the hydrological regime in order to reduce the drying of organic matter and fire potential.
-In addition, the company reports that it manages water tables in accordance with local regulations to prevent the rapid decomposition of peat.
-The company also reports to implement legume cover crops to reduce soil erosion and improve soil moisture.
+The company reports that it constructs systemic ditches and dams in plantation areas to manage the hydrological regime, thereby reducing the drying of organic matter and mitigating fire risk.
+Additionally, the company manages water tables in accordance with local regulations to prevent rapid peat decomposition.
+It also uses chipping as an alternative to traditional slash-and-burn methods, promoting nutrient recycling and soil enrichment.

 • Y